 Number of Feedings Per Day

-Frequency will vary based on the type of fish.
+How often you need to feed your fish depend son the kind of fish you have.
 In general, most fish do quite well on one feeding per day.
 However, some owners prefer to feed their fish twice a day.
 Regardless of one or two feedings, the key is to keep each feeding very small.

 The timing is not critical, with the exception of nocturnal feeders.
 If you have nocturnal fish in your tank, such as certain catfish, be sure to feed them just before turning the lights out at night.